-Many years ago, Dhanpalgadhi is considered to be the palace of King Dhanpal and he used to rule his kingdom through this fort.
-Inside the Dhanpal fort Dorlokna river on the east and Lohandra river on the west can be found.
+Many years ago, Dhanpalgadhi was considered to be the palace of King Dhanpal and he used to rule his kingdom through this fort.
+Inside the Dhanpal fort Dorlokna River on the east and Lohandra river on the west can be found.

 It is believed that there used to be many ponds here.
 Out of the 9 ponds dug by the king, 3 ponds are still remaining where rare red and white lotus flowers are found.
 One pond is located in-front of the temple where lotus flowers can be seen.

 Every year a big fair is held at this place during the month of Baishak.
-People from different parts of the country visits here during the fair especially people from tharu community.
+People from different parts of the country visit here during the fair especially people from the Tharu community.
 Tharu people of this region worship in the temple of Dhanpal.
 People sacrifices Goat, duck, hen in this temple.
-On the south side of the temple there is a mandap for marriage.
+On the south side of the temple, there is a mandap for marriage.

-Locals says, inside the temple, brass statue of King Dhanpal and 9 bells were found.
+Locals say, inside the temple, brass statue of King Dhanpal and 9 bells were found.
 They believe that more archaeological records can be found under the ground in this area.

 There is a strong belief that if you take the items from this place to your home, a person or their family will get sick or a disaster will come.
 If anyone returns it as it is and asks for forgiveness then they will be cured.
 People do not enter here with knives and scissors.

-Dhanapal gadhi festival was organized in 2064 B.S. to promote tourism in this place.
-Because of the good environment with birds and plants, this place is also popular for picnic.
-Tourists from different parts of Nepal and also from India visits this place.
+Dhanapal Gadhi festival was organized in 2064 B.S. to promote tourism in this place.
+Because of the good environment with birds and plants, this place is also popular for picnics.
+Tourists from different parts of Nepal and also from India visit this place.
 It is one of a place to visit in Morang.